Date: June - August 2018 | Brand | 12 Weeks

 Exploring shapes and forms to capture trend and visual brand language.
 Also exploring ways the central thermal printer would manifest itself while thinking through ways to protect it from spills.

-The image that came to mind was a mouth which became the perfect image when associating it with the idea of “conversation”.
+The image that came to mind that I thought would effectively tell the story of the brand was a mouth, which became the perfect image when associating it with the idea of “conversation”.
 It also evoked a humorous yet innocent character that was reminiscent of lips talking.

 I explored a few mockups honing the size and ergonomics of grabbing the paper from the central printer.
 Testing different percentiles of people, and ease of use from each side.
 For the final model I had the table top done by a CNC machine, and found precision dowels for the legs.
 I chose Ash wood for both the legs and the top, sanded and then sealed with a wipe on Water-based Polyurethane.